ericmckevitt/Embeddingle/README.md

 # Embeddingle (PoC)

-Engineering-first proof of concept for embedding-based semantic guessing.
+Proof of concept for embedding-based semantic guessing game, inspired by Wordle.

 ## Quick start